 What about words that do not follow the usual phonic patterns?
 Most ‘irregular’ words usually only have one grapheme-phoneme correspondence that does not follow the usual rules.
 Consider the words ‘of’, ‘was’, ‘said’ and ‘above’ and how they can be ‘mapped’ utilising knowledge of more regular letter-sound correspondences.

 The ability to notice and utilise the stable letter-sound correspondences in these words help us to create a “phonological framework”, and we then note the irregular grapheme-phoneme correspondence in the word.
 This singular irregularity is then remembered for future encounters.
-This partial decoding is often enough to get the reader close to the correct pronunciation so they can retrieve it from their spoken vocabulary.
-Multiple research studies have demonstrated that this is what readers do when they encounter a new phonetically ‘irregular’ word (Ehri, 2005; Frost, 1998; Katz & Frost,2001; Share, 1995; Van Orden & Kloos, 2005).
+A partial decoding is often enough to get the reader close to the correct pronunciation so they can retrieve it from their spoken vocabulary.
+This is called ‘set for variability’ or ‘mispronunciation correction’.
+Multiple research studies have demonstrated that this is what readers do when they encounter a new phonetically ‘irregular’ word (Ehri, 2005; Frost, 1998; Katz & Frost, 2001; Share, 1995; Van Orden & Kloos, 2005).

 Some phonics advocates believe that teaching children even a small number of words as unanalysed wholes may lead to confusion about letter-sound mappings and instil bad reading habits, but research evidence does not support this idea.
 McArthur et al. (2015) found that students who received phonics instruction combined with sight word training made equivalent gains to students who received phonics instruction only.
 Shapiro and Solity (2016) made similar findings with a typical group of children.
 Sight word learning is more likely to be successful when children have some degree of basic letter knowledge but the minimum level of alphabetic skill for sight word learning to be effective is still unknown.